Severance Agreement

 A severance agreement, also called a separation agreement, is a legally binding contract between an employer and a departing employee that defines the terms of the employee's exit from the company.
 The agreement typically provides severance pay and continued benefits in exchange for the employee's release of claims against the employer, including potential claims for wrongful termination, discrimination, harassment, or wage violations.
 Severance agreements are not required by federal law in most circumstances, making them a negotiated arrangement that must provide adequate consideration to be enforceable.

-The fundamental structure of a severance agreement involves a trade: the employer offers financial compensation and benefits beyond what the employee is already owed under the original employment agreement, and the employee agrees to waive their right to sue the employer for claims arising from the employment relationship.
+The fundamental structure of a severance agreement involves a trade: the employer offers financial compensation and benefits beyond what the employee is already owed under the original create your employment agreement, and the employee agrees to waive their right to sue the employer for claims arising from the employment relationship.
 This release of claims is the employer's primary motivation for offering severance.
 The agreement commonly includes additional provisions such as non-disparagement clauses, confidentiality requirements, non-compete or non-solicitation restrictions, cooperation obligations, and return of company property requirements.

 Severance agreements involving employees age 40 and older are subject to specific requirements under the Age Discrimination in Employment Act (ADEA) and the Older Workers Benefit Protection Act (OWBPA).
 These federal laws mandate that the employee receive at least 21 days to consider the agreement (or 45 days in a group layoff), a 7-day revocation period after signing, written advice to consult an attorney, and clear disclosure of the rights being waived.
 Failure to comply with these requirements can render the release of age discrimination claims unenforceable.